 This was a grand slam, everyone-on-the-same-page decision.
 While there was a little discussion between the WF and TJ’s ready-made dough, what sent Whole Foods over the edge was the flavor and texture.
 This dough had the most fermented pizza dough flavor that we all enjoyed while also having extra texture from the use of whole grains.
+You can find it in the bakery section or ready made food area of your Whole Foods!
 It held up nicely to the sauce and we loved the chewy crust of each slice.
 If you’re going to have one pizza dough in your freezer for emergency pizza nights, make it this one.

 Recipes To Try Out on the Winner of the Best Store Bought Pizza Crust